 Kaitaraiwa Taraka Taumaha

 Heavy truck drivers drive trucks with or without trailers.
-They transport materials, livestock, machinery, liquids, general freight, and sometimes hazardous substances.
+They may transport materials, livestock, general freight, and hazardous substances or spread fertiliser.

 Couriers/delivery agents sort, collect and deliver mail, packages, parcels and other goods to homes and businesses.